JDLeongomez/JDL_website/content/en/authors/natalia-rodriguez-bautista/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- Former Undergraduate Students
 ---

 ## **Research project**

-*To be defined*
+*¿Es posible percibir la promiscuidad de una persona con tan solo escuchar su voz?* [Is it possible to perceive a person’s promiscuity just by listening to his or her voice?]

-Universidad El Bosque, since 2023
+Universidad El Bosque, 2024

 **Supervisor:** [Juan David Leongómez](/es/#about), [Andrés Castellanos-Chacón](/es/author/andres-castellanos-chacon/), and [Oscar R. Sánchez](/es/author/oscar-r.-sanchez/).

+{{< youtube Pb-00b41j98 >}}